 Speller Metcalfe Malvern Limited includes the ‘Small Works Division’ which undertook construction projects below the Carbon Policy site-based utility reporting value and therefore an assumption has been made.
 Small Works turnover of £24million has been multiplied by the above carbon intensity factor 6.30 tonnes CO²e/£M turnover from April 2022 – March 2023.
 This therefore reports Small Works Carbon footprints as 151.20 tonnes CO2e and has been included in the total emission above.

 As required under PPN 06/21 technical guidance, Speller Metcalfe has categorised its Scope 3 carbon emissions for the 2 reported items.
-Category 6, business travel has been selected as their sites are project delivery locations and business travel not employee commuting is a more accurate reflection.
-Within the next financial year Speller Metcalfe will develop their scope 3 reporting further and will separate the data into category 6 and category 7 in line with their employee’s job role.
+Category 6, business travel has been selected as their sites are project delivery locations and business travel, not employee commuting is a more accurate reflection.
+Within the next financial year, Speller Metcalfe will develop their scope 3 reporting further and will separate the data into category 6 and category 7 in line with their employee’s job role.
 Speller Metcalfe have also chosen to not categorise the sub-contractor fuel as it does not fit any of the category descriptions stated within the PPN 06/21 technical guidance.

 Reporting standards and Emission Scope Rational